 Author: Thomas Roehl

 Fungi appear in the news with surprising frequency.
 However, many of those stories do not provide any new information.
-Below is a summary of what we’ve learned about fungi from May through early July 2017.
-Read below to learn about: early fungal fossils, fungal epigenetics, the best way to cook mushrooms, liver disease, malaria, and more!
+Below is a summary of what we’ve learned about fungi from November 2017 through Early February 2018.
+Read below to learn about: zombie ants, aflatoxin control, white nose syndrome solutions, using fungi in concrete, and more!
 Visit the associated links to get the full story.